 Figure 4.
-A mature chevron male M. alfredi (left) with claspers (white coloration) extended beyond pelvic fins and a mature chevron female (right) with claspers (black-and-white marks) on her pelvic fins and a mature chevron female (right) with mating scars (black-and-white marks) on her pelvic fins and a mature chevron female (right) with mating scars (black-and-white marks) on her left wing.
+A mature chevron male M. alfredi (left) with claspers (white coloration) extended beyond pelvic fins and a mature chevron female (right) with mating scars (black-and-white marks) on her left wing.

 2.5.
-Statistical Analysis 2.5.
 Statistical Analysis

-We used a multivariate mixed-effects model (alternatively known as a multivariate We used a multivariate mixed-effects model (alternatively known as a multivariate hierarchical model) to analyze our data, which we describe in detail in Appendix A. See Belker et al. [41] and Zuur et al. [42] for overviews of mixed-effects models in ecology.
-Such Such models are commonly used when multiple observations are taken from each individual, individual, and when the distribution of random effects across individuals, as individuals, as well as the variance between observations from the same individuals, as individuals, as well as the variance between observations from the same individual.
-Well as the variance between observations from the same individual.
-Individuals of each individual manta ray.
-Our random effects were the unobserved, In our case, we obtained multiple photographs (or multiple still images extracted from footage) of each individual manta ray.
+We used a multivariate mixed-effects model (alternatively known as a multivariate hierarchical model) to analyze our data, which we describe in detail in Appendix A. See Bolker et al. [41] and Zuur et al. [42] for overviews of mixed-effects models in ecology.
+Such models are commonly used when multiple observations are taken from each individual, and when the goal is to estimate the distribution of random effects across individuals, as well as the variance between observations from the same individual.

+In our case, we obtained multiple photographs (or multiple still images extracted from footage) of each individual manta ray.
 Our random effects were the unobserved, true morphometric measurements of the individuals, so we estimated the distribution of the true morphometric measurements across the manta rays in the population.
 Additionally, observed measurements varied between different photographs of the same individual due to measurement error.
 Note that here we define measurement error as the unobserved difference between a single measurement from a photograph and the true measurement of the manta ray.
 Repeated measurements from different photographs of the same manta ray allowed us to estimate the variance of measurement errors without observing the true manta ray measurements.
 One important assumption required by our model is that the drone measurements are unbiased: although they are not exactly correct due to measurement error, on average they are equal to the true measurement.